KhronosGroup/Vulkan-Loader/loader/LoaderAndLayerInterface.md

 For each value in these keys which has DWORD data set to 0, the loader opens the JSON manifest file specified by the name of the value.
 Each name must be a full pathname to the manifest file.
+Additionally, the `HKEY_CURRENT_USER` locations will only be searched if an application does not have administrative privileges.
+This is done to ensure that an application with administrative privileges does not run layers that did not need administrator access to install.

 Additionally, the loader will scan through registry keys specific to Display Adapters and all Software Components associated with these adapters for the